-Students who do not complete their dissertations by the end of the 6th year are allowed to register for a 7th year with the approval of the DGS.
-However, they are not guaranteed stipend support.
-They may receive Teaching Fellow assignments if positions are available and the instructor and DGS can justify the need to offer the positions to them.
-The positions pay \$4,000 per course if they are at level TF-10 (approximately 10 hours of work per week) and \$8,000 if they at level TF-20 (approximately 20 hours per week).
+Students who have been registered for a total of six years are no longer automatically eligible for TF positions.
+They can still seek TF positions so long as they are registered, but this requires special permission from the Graduate School, and the availability of such positions depends on a combination of enrollments, the specific needs of particular courses, the availability of students who are in teaching years, and other factors.
+The positions pay \$5,535 per course if they are at level TF-10 (approximately 10 hours of work per week) and \$11,070 if they at level TF-20 (approximately 20 hours per week).
 7th-year students are allowed a maximum of three TF-20 positions on the year.
 Please see the Graduate School's "Programs and Policies" bulletin for details.